fbpx

 Talk about a meal with a view!

-We’ve done brunch here and it’s quite a special experience.
+We’ve brunch here, and it’s a pretty memorable experience.
 Salish Lodge is also a great romantic getaway.

 Take a Train Ride to the Falls

 The Snoqualmie Valley Railroad offers a train ride to Snoqualmie Falls.
-The train ride departs from North Bend and takes about 15 minutes to reach the falls.
+The train ride departs from North Bend, taking about 15 minutes to reach the falls.

 Easy Accessibility